 Estrogens should be used at the lowest dose possible, only for as long as needed.
 You and your healthcare provider should talk regularly about whether you still need treatment.

-Do not use ESTRING if you have unusual vaginal bleeding, have or have had cancer of the breast or uterus, had a stroke or heart attack, have or have had blood clots or liver problems, have a bleeding disorder, are allergic to any of its ingredients, or think you may be pregnant.
+Estring should not be used if you have unusual vaginal bleeding, have, or had cancer, had a stroke or heart attack, have or had blood clots or liver problems, have a bleeding disorder, are allergic to any of its ingredients, or think you may be pregnant.
+In general, the addition of a progestin is recommended for women with a uterus to reduce the chance of getting cancer of the uterus.

-ESTRING is used after menopause to treat moderate to severe menopausal changes in and around the vagina.
-You and your healthcare provider should talk regularly about whether you still need treatment with ESTRING to control these problems.
+Estring is a local estrogen therapy used after menopause to treat moderate to severe menopausal changes in and around the vagina.
+You and your healthcare provider should talk regularly about whether you still need treatment with Estring to control these problems.

 Please see full Prescribing Information, including BOXED WARNING, and Patient Information.